EIGHT PIANO PIECES (KLAVIERSTÜCKE), OP. 76

 Grazioso.
 Anmutig [Gracefully].
 Ausdrucksvoll [With

 expression].
 (Binary form).
 A-FLAT MAJOR, 4/4 time

 with four 3/2 bars at the end.

 0:00 [m.
 1]--The piece’s

 character is immediately established.
 The left hand is in

 the high middle range, using the treble clef.
+It plays a

-first and fourth notes of each left hand pattern are a rolled two-note
+fourth notes of each left hand pattern are a rolled two-note

 harmony.
 The right hand plays very high chords after the

 beat, creating a continuous, floating syncopation.
 The

 bars.
 The patterns are regular, but the phrase is

-right hand chords are rolled, leaping upward
+right hand chords are rolled, leaping upward instead of sliding

-in the last two bars.
+the last two bars.

 0:24 [m.
 6]--The second

 five-bar phrase begins like the first one, and the first two bars

 are identical.
 From the third bar, it digresses.
 There

 the bass range.
 In the last bar, the right hand chords also

 move down to the middle range.

 0:50 [m.
 11]--A

 contrasting phrase serves as a closing “theme.”
+It shifts

-right hand plays winding triplets (groups of three in the normal space
+hand plays winding triplets (groups of three in the normal space

 of two), while the left hand leaps up, then descends in syncopated